 Now, let’s discuss the potential penalties associated with a first-degree misdemeanor:

 Grading a Sentence

-Trial judges in Pittsburgh, as well as other parts of Pennsylvania, possess discretionary power when issuing sentences.
-They may opt for alternatives to imprisonment, such as probation or community service, based on the circumstances of your case.
+It’s important to note that trial judges in Washington, as well as other parts of Pennsylvania, have discretionary power in sentencing.
+Depending on the circumstances of your case, they may consider alternatives to imprisonment, such as probation or community service.

 Mandatory Minimum Sentences